manicki/psi-toolkit/README.txt

 * focused on - but not limited to - machine translation
 * focused on - but not limited to - Polish and English
 * speed (that's why it is written in C++)
+* ... and we are going to use all the cores you have
 * we like Linux here
 * LGPL
+* Murdoc documentation system is used (the results of which you are reading now), well it was created for psi-toolkit